nlemay1/TrishAI/README.md

 It can be accessed remotely while running via VPN, or whatever method of your choosing.

-The tested setup is using Wireguard, and then split tunnel on the client IP to the machine hosting the app.
+The tested setup is using Wireguard, and then split tunnel on the client IP under "Allowed IPs" to the machine hosting the app.

 <h2><b>ALTERNATIVELY:</b></h2>